 3. Lord Shiva- The Nandi Bull

-Lord Shiva or Mahakal is the supreme of all Gods, and his vahana is the bull named Nandi.
+Lord Shiva, or Mahakal, is the supreme of all Gods, and his vahana is the bull named Nandi.
 The bull shows false power, anger, and foolishness that can destroy anyone.
 Shiva has the power to change this.
-His vahana also symbolizes positive traits like joy, fertility, and silent strength.
+His vahana symbolizes positive traits like joy, fertility, and silent strength.

-Shiva makes your soul pure, removing all impurities.
-He lives in the chakras of our lives.
-He is a great healer.
-Maheshwar (Shiva) provides you relief from chronic pain and suffering.
-He can give us relief from snake bites and natural disasters.
+Shiva purifies your soul, removing all impurities.
+He lives in the chakras of our lives and is a great healer.
+Maheshwar (Shiva) provides relief from chronic pain and suffering.
+He can also give us relief from snake bites and natural disasters.

 4. Lord Ganesha- The Mooshak (Mouse)

 Lord Ganesha removes all kinds of troubles in our lives.
-He is one of the most important Gods whose vahana is a mouse.
+He is one of the most important gods, and his vahana is a mouse.
 He is the son of Goddess Parvati and Lord Shiva.
 Some of us cannot believe that he can ride a rat.
 This has a story behind it.

 Gandharva Karuncha, a Hindu God, was cursed by a sage named Vamadeva for accidentally stepping his foot on him.
-The sage cursed him to turn into a giant rodent that started creating havoc by destroying cattle and farms.
+The sage cursed him to become a giant rodent that started creating havoc by destroying cattle and farms.

 5. Sun God’s Vahana- Seven Horses

-In Hinduism, the sun (Surya) is one of the significant Gods and his vahanas are the seven horses.
+In Hinduism, the sun (Surya) is one of the significant Gods.
+His vahanas are the seven horses.
 He is our light give and has 12 different names.
 The Sun God and the seven horses represent willpower, success, fame, health, and clarity.
 This symbolizes the seven chakras of our body, which affect our health, emotions, and life.
-The chakras are of various colors and are in specific locations in our bodies.
+The chakras are of various colours and are in specific locations in our bodies.

 6. Lord Kartikeya- Peacock

 There is a story behind his mount peacock.
 Once, a demon named Surapadman invaded the Devaloka and fought against the Gods.
-Kartikeya defeated the demon who later repented and took the form of a mango tree.
-The Lord with his spear and vel split the tree in two halves.
+Kartikeya defeated the demon, who later repented and took the form of a mango tree.
+The Lord split the tree into two halves using his spear and vel.
 One half of the mango tree became a rooster, and the other half became a peacock.
-Lord Kartik made the rooster his emblem and the peacock his vahana.
+Lord Kartik made the roooster his emblem and the peacock his vahana.

 7. Devi Durga- Tiger

 Maa Durga is our supreme Goddess.
-The Gods gave her the necessary weapons and her vahana, the tiger was given to her by King Himavan.
+The Gods gave her the necessary weapons, and King Himavan gave her the tiger as her vahana.
 She is depicted as a brave warrior woman riding the tiger with various weapons in her hands.
 Goddess Chandraghanta and Kushmanda, the two other forms of Devi Durga, are associated with the tiger as their vahanas.

 The tiger represents boundless power, fearlessness, and union power.
-She killed Mahaisasura with the help of her vahana, the tiger.
-This shows that she is unconquerable.
-Some of us say Devi Durga and her tiger are the same.
+She killed Mahisasura with the help of her vahana, the tiger, which states that she is unconquerable.
 We worship her for happiness, success, and protection against evil.

 8. Maa Lakshmi- The Owl